FunnelbackPtyLtd/funnelback-shared/publicui-web/README.txt

 * Remove test shorcuts
   * /_/* request mapping on SearchController

-* Find a way to externally configure some web.xml features:
-  * Auth filter

 * XML logging
   * Improve fault tolerance of writing an existing XML log (algorithm to search the closing </log> tag)